 - red and black maca may be too stimulating for some people, while yellow maca tends to be more gentle and agreeable.

-- maca’s different colors pertains to the skin only.
+- maca’s different colors pertain to the skin only.
 Once peeled, they all a very similar off-white to pale yellow color.

 2. Maca Supplement Types